Writing Arithmetic Circuits

 Sometimes we need to limit a value to a specific set of values.
 For example, we might want to ensure that a value is either 1, 2, or 3.

-• This gate enforces that a can only take one of the values 1, 2, or 3 when s = 1
+• This gate enforces that aa can only take one of the values 1, 2, or 3 when s=1s = 1.

-• Similarly, if a is any other value, the gate will not satisfy the equation unless s = 0, which means the selector is disabled
+• Similarly, if aa is any other value, the gate will not satisfy the equation unless s=0s = 0, which means the selector is disabled.

 Limiting Value Gate